shashichander009/django-data-project/README.md

 python manage.py runserver
 ```
 Go to the URL : http://127.0.0.1:8000/  to view the project

+To Log In as Admin

+Go to the URL : http://127.0.0.1:8000/admin/  and use your credentials to log in.

 You can stop the server by pressing Ctrl + C